Camotes Islands: European contact

-The islands were first mentioned by Antonio Pigafetta, one of the survivors on Ferdinand Magellan's fateful voyage, as they waited off the islands for several days before going on to Cebu in the first week of April 1521:
+The islands were first mentioned by Antonio Pigafetta, one of the survivors from Ferdinand Magellan's expedition, as they waited off the islands for several days before going on to Cebu in the first week of April 1521: (Note: This manuscript volume, dating from around 1525, details Magellan's voyage around the world in 1519–22.
+The work is attributed to Antonio Pigafetta, who accompanied Magellan on the voyage and was one of only 18 of the roughly 240 men who returned to Spain.)

 De mazaua agatighan sonno vinti leghe partendone de gatighan al ponente il re de mazaua no ne puote seguir por che lo espectassemo circa tres ysolle cioe polo ticobon et pozon.

-There is a distance of twenty leguas from Mazaua to Gatighan.
-We set out westward from Gatighan, but the king could not follow us [closely] and consequently we awaited him near three islands, namely Polo, Ticobon and Pozon.
+[There is a distance of twenty leguas (Note: The league (legua) was not well defined, but was about 4 nmi ± 5%.) from Mazaua to Gatighan.
+We set out westward from Gatighan, but the king could not follow us closely and consequently we awaited him near three islands, namely Polo, Ticobon and Pozon.]

 Writing in 1582, Miguel de Loarca stated: